haproxy/haproxy/doc/lua-api/index.rst

 .. js:attribute:: Proxy.servers

-  Contain an array with the attached servers.
-Each server entry is an object of type :ref:`server_class`.
+  Contain a table with the attached servers.
+The table is indexed by server name, and each server entry is an object of type :ref:`server_class`.

 .. js:attribute:: Proxy.listeners

-  Contain an array with the attached listeners.
-Each listeners entry is an object of type :ref:`listener_class`.
+  Contain a table with the attached listeners.
+The table is indexed by listener name, and each each listeners entry is an object of type :ref:`listener_class`.

 .. js:function:: Proxy.pause(px)